 8. After you approve the site for moving live, the assigned developer moves the site live on your hosting environment.

-Before start of development, we prefer to get layered Photoshop or Sketch files for each page template to make the development process as efficient as possible.
+Before start of development, we prefer to get layered design files for each page template to make the development process as efficient as possible.

 If your site has multiple pages that will be based on the same page template, then one design file for each such template is enough.